grubbcc/anagrams/README.md

     • Added NWL18 definitions
     • Players may now select minimum word length of 4 or 5.
     • Game notifications are now displayed in the main screen.
     • You can now resume a game after leaving or getting connected.
-The game will automatically delete if there is no activity after one minute.
+The game will automatically delete itself if there is no activity after one minute.
     • Improved robot loading speed

 Version 0.9.2 - June 5, 2020